kritsadakjt-code/social-media/README.md

    failed jobs a few times; if still unsuccessful, the failure is recorded in a DLQ via the outbox pattern.
-A separate scheduled worker reliably publishes all outbox events to Kafka; if that retry is also exhausted, the event is flagged for manual review
+A separate scheduled worker reliably publishes all outbox events to Kafka; if that retry is also exhausted, the event is flagged for manual review.
 3. **Redis-Backed Like Batching (Known Limitation & Future Fix):** `post-service` buffers likes in a Redis list and drains it every 5s using `RPOP`, batching deltas before MongoDB bulk writes. *Limitation:* `RPOP` has a crash-window gap. *Planned Fix:* Migrate to Redis Streams with consumer groups and `XACK` to ensure items are only removed after confirmed processing.
 4. **Schema Registry for Event Contracts:** Used Confluent Schema Registry with Avro for Kafka messages.
 This enforces strict data typing and allows for safe schema evolution, preventing producers from breaking downstream consumers with unexpected payload changes.
 5. **Redis Sorted Sets for Feed Fan-out-on-write:** On a new post, `feed-service` writes